Stroke and rule analyzer for stenography

-Starts an interactive Python console with Spectra’s engine directly exposed as a top-level object.
+Starts an interactive Python console with Spectra’s components directly exposed as top-level objects.
 Some examination of the Python source may be necessary to see everything that can be done.

 Add the switch -h in front of any console command from the above section to see all available command-line options.
 In addition, the program reads/writes the following files in the user home directory under spectra_lexer’s app data folder: